tombh/super-glass-lsp/README.md

 * [ ] Explain all the fields and tokens for each LSP feature
 * [ ] Remember to describe the format array lines priorities
 * [ ] How to set up the debug logs.
 But also maybe a LSP option to get all the debug in your editor
+  * [ ] Mention the test logs too.
+Because the E2E tests run in a subprocess
 * [ ] Remember to advise that some diagnostic tools output on STDERR, not STDOUT

+* [ ] Can you have both a Super Glass app _and_ default configs??
+I think at the moment you can't?
+(I don't think so)

 ## Editor Setups